New Zealand In Winter: 15 Best Things To Do & Where To Go

 ➡️ While it’s never guaranteed, seeing the Aurora Australis is most likely when with a guide, in the right part of the country, at the right time.
 Booking a tour like this one will improve your chances!

-New Zealand is in the Southern Hemisphere, which means whales go north in winter for the warmer waters.
-This migratory period coincides with our colder months, and although sperm whales can be seen year round in Kaikōura specifically, on the east coast of the South Island, the area just off the coast forms part of the Humpback Highway in winter, so your chances of being able to see humpback whales migrating north increases.
+New Zealand is in the Southern Hemisphere, which means whales go north in winter for warmer waters.
+This migratory period coincides with our colder months, and although sperm whales can be seen year round, in Kaikōura specifically, on the east coast of the South Island, the area just off the coast forms part of the Humpback Highway in winter, so your chances of being able to see humpback whales migrating north increases.

 ➡️ Prone to seasickness?
 Try a whale watching tour from above!
 The whales are tracked and they get to see not just the sperm whales but the migratory whales, too, in season.
+(Families with under-threes: the plane is your only option.)

 A geothermal mud bath is something that is uniquely offered at Hell’s Gate in Rotorua, so add Rotorua to the itinerary if this is something you’d like to do.
 It’s not everywhere in the world you can do something like this, so do consider it!

-Visitors to Hell’s Gate can also be guided around to view the hot lakes and bubbling mud that is present in the reserve, to experience the largest hot waterfall in the Southern Hemisphere, and to cool off and (clean off) in a plunge pool afterward.
+Visitors to Hell’s Gate can also be guided around to view the hot lakes and bubbling mud that is present in the geothermal reserve, and to experience the largest hot waterfall in the Southern Hemisphere, and to cool off and (clean off) in a plunge pool afterward.
 Quite the day out!

 ➡️ Book Hell’s Gate mud spa here!

-There are lots of alpine walk options in New Zealand, but two of my top recommendations would be the three hour, moderately easy Hooker Valley Track, and the overnight Mueller Hut Hike, both found in Aoraki (or Mount Cook) National Park.
+There are lots of alpine walk options in New Zealand, but two of my top recommendations would be the three hour, moderately easy Hooker Valley Track, and the overnight Mueller Hut hike, both found in Aoraki (or Mount Cook) National Park.

-The Hooker Valley Track is a favourite with many because it is only 10 kilometres return and graded ‘easy’ by the Department of Conservation.
+The Hooker Valley Track is a favourite with many because it is only 10 kilometres return (6 miles) and graded ‘easy’ by the Department of Conservation.
 The trail is located right in the Southern Alps and leads out to Hooker Lake.
 Even wheelchairs and prams will be able to easily get to the first lookout and back.
-You may hear or spot avalanches at a distance, and you will pass icebergs, a glacier, and alpine lakes on the way, so it is an awesome little excursion obviously best done in winter.
+You may hear or spot avalanches at a distance, and you will pass icebergs, a glacier, and alpine lakes on the way, so it is an awesome little excursion, obviously best done in winter.

 Although the track is open year-round, it is important to read the Know Before You Go sections on the Department of Conservation website and consider hiking it in spring instead, if you do not quite have the experience required.